Need help

 MENTORING

-Our School structure, with year levels ranging from Kindergarten to Year 12, provides a close-knit, family environment that allows for mentoring opportunities and many positive interactions between our older and younger cohorts.
+Our School structure, with year levels ranging from Kindergarten -Year 12, provides a close-knit, family environment that allows for mentoring opportunities and many positive interactions between our older and younger cohorts.
 We see the benefits of this structure every day and firmly believe it is one of the key advantages of the School.
-We have established buddy and mentoring programs that are inspiring and encouraging for our younger students and affirming, positive and constructive for our older students.
+We have established buddy and mentoring programmes that are inspiring and encouraging for our younger students and affirming, positive and constructive for our older students.

 JUNIOR SCHOOL

-Our students within the Kindergarten and Junior School are further supported with the ‘You Can Do It!’
-Early Childhood program within which we teach children the skills to be successful and happy in life, through confidence, persistence, organisation, getting along, and emotional resilience.
-At this age we focus on self-regulation, manners, greetings, ‘dare to care’, ‘have a go’, tolerance and resilience
+Our students within the Kindergarten and Junior School are further supported with the Dare to Care pastoral programme within which we teach children the skills to be successful and happy in life, through confidence, persistence, organisation, getting along, and emotional resilience.
+At this age we focus on self-regulation, manners, greetings, ‘dare to care’, ‘have a go’, tolerance and resilience.

-The Aristotle Emotional Intelligence (EI) program is supported through an established partnership with Swinburne University in Melbourne.
-Students across the Junior School are involved in the program that includes the development of foundations and building blocks leading towards pro-social behaviours.
+The Aristotle Emotional Intelligence (EI) programme is supported through an established partnership with Swinburne University in Melbourne.
+Students across the Junior School are involved in the programme that includes the development of foundations and building blocks leading towards pro-social behaviours.

 SENIOR SCHOOL